SEER Stat Fact Sheets: Lung and Bronchus Cancer

 At a Glance

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 6.9 percent of men and women will be diagnosed with lung and bronchus cancer at some point during their lifetime.
+Lifetime Risk of Developing Cancer: Approximately 6.6 percent of men and women will be diagnosed with lung and bronchus cancer at some point during their lifetime, based on 2010-2012 data.

-Prevalence of this cancer: There are an estimated 399,431 people currently living with lung and bronchus cancer in the United States.
+Prevalence of This Cancer: In 2013, there were an estimated 415,707 people living with lung and bronchus cancer in the United States.

 Survival StatisticsShow More